jiubao/swipe-core/README.md

 ## Features
 Designed for mobile: compact, smooth and efficient
-* css transition has limitations, use js to simulate animation
+* animation: css animation has limitations, use js to simulate animation
-* use requestAnimationFrame and have a compact polyfill
+  - use requestAnimationFrame and have a compact polyfill
-* cubic bezier to simulate ease out
+  - use cubic bezier to simulate ease out
 * always move one element which contain current 3 slides
-* a compact link node implementation to loop slides
+* a compact link implementation to loop slides
 * stop auto swipe when out of screen
   - android: IntersectionObserver
   - ios: throttle(requestAnimationFrame)
-* stop auto swipe when tab invisible
+* listen visibilitychange to stop auto swipe when page invisible

 ## Install
 ```sh